Santa Ana sucker: Conservation

 Since Santa Ana suckers were first listed as a federally threatened species (effective May 2000), the Santa Ana Watershed Project Authority has been actively working towards conservation efforts through direct administrative action and educational opportunities for the public to become aware of.
 Watershed conservation efforts are key in saving these suckers as their biggest threat posed is of habitat loss where it is recorded that they currently have lost over 95% of their natural habitat.

 Although some stretches of the rivers are 'wild' and protected by being within the Angeles National Forest area of the San Gabriel Mountains, the coincidence of this fish's range and the Greater Los Angeles metropolitan area, and flowing in concrete lined flood control channels, means that it is a species vulnerable to extinction.
 The International Union for Conservation of Nature has rated this fish as an "endangered species" because of its decreasing area of occupancy and declining population.

-In 2005, the U.S. Fish and Wildlife Service eliminated critical habitat habitat in Orange, Riverside, and San Bernardino counties.
+In 2005, the U.S. Fish and Wildlife Service eliminated critical habitat in Orange, Riverside, and San Bernardino counties.
 8,305 acres of critical habitat was kept along the San Gabriel River and Big Tujunga Creek, down from more than 20,000 acres.

 In 2010, the U.S. Fish and Wildlife Service issued an expanded critical habitat determination for the Santa Ana sucker, which came into effect on January 13, 2011.